AliNadirErdil/Heart-Attack-Analysis-Prediction/README.md

 # Conclusion
-This project illustrates the methodology for predicting heart disease using logistic regression, a fundamental technique in binary classification problems.
+This project illustrates the methodology for predicting heart disease using `logistic regression`, a fundamental technique in binary classification problems.
 Here’s a detailed summary of the findings and implications:

 1. **Model Performance:**
    - The logistic regression model has shown promising performance on the current dataset.
 Evaluation metrics, such as accuracy, precision, recall, and F1 score, indicate that the model effectively differentiates between patients with and without heart disease.
-   - The use of a confusion matrix and ROC curve analysis further confirms the model’s ability to handle the classification task with a satisfactory level of performance.
+   - The use of a confusion matrix  confirms the model’s ability to handle the classification task with a satisfactory level of performance.

 2. **Feature Analysis:**
    - Key features such as `age`, `blood pressure`, `cholesterol levels`, `maximum heart rate`, and `depression induced by exercise` have been found to be significant predictors of heart disease.